 CMU is regionally accredited by the Higher Learning Commission (HLC) and as a regionally accredited institution is authorized to operate as an institution of higher education.
 HLC is an institutional accrediting agency recognized by the U.S. Department of Education.
 CMU’s Statement of Affiliation Status may be viewed on the

+CMU must be approved via the State Authorization Reciprocity Agreement or other State licensure mechanisms before they can enroll students into any Online programs offered by CMU.
 CMU engages in a continuous process for recognition as an authorized institution of higher education in all 50 states, the District of Columbia, and the U.S. Territories.
 CMU is committed to ensuring that its academic programs, institutional practices, delivery methods, and operational activities comply with applicable regulations specific to the jurisdiction.
+However, please note that if a student were to change residence to a state where CMU did not have state authorization, it would likely impact the student's eligibility for Title IV funds.

-Additional information regarding authorization by specific states or locations, including regulatory requirements by state for program approvals, recruitment, internships and practicums, etc. can be reviewed via CMU’s comprehensive
+Additional information regarding authorization by specific states or locations, including regulatory requirements by state for program approvals, recruitment, internships and practicums, and other educational activities may be reviewed via CMU’s comprehensive

 State Authorization Resource available to the CMU community.